Assyrianfidi/ChronaWorkFlow/DEPLOYMENT.md

 - [ ] Deployment type is set to "Autoscale"
 - [ ] Public directory points to "dist/public"
 - [ ] Run command is set to "npm start"
+- [ ] Custom domain www.ChronaWorkflow.com is configured

+## Custom Domain Setup (www.ChronaWorkflow.com)

+### Steps to Configure Your Custom Domain:

+1. **Deploy your application first** using Autoscale deployment
+2. **Navigate to Deployments tab** in your Replit project
+3. **Go to Settings** and select "Link a domain"
+4. **Enter your domain:** www.ChronaWorkflow.com
+5. **Add DNS records** to your domain registrar:
+   - Replit will provide specific A and TXT records
+   - Add these records in your domain registrar's DNS management
+   - If your registrar doesn't support "@" hostname, use your domain name
+6. **Wait for DNS propagation** (can take up to 48 hours)
+7. **Verify domain status** shows "Verified" in Replit

+### Important Notes:
+- Replit automatically provides TLS/SSL certificates for custom domains
+- Ensure no conflicting A records exist for your domain
+- Avoid using Cloudflare proxied records as they can prevent certificate renewal